 What is it like living with cerebral palsy?
-I cannot truly answer that question as for 46 years of my life I didn’t know it was, because at the end of March 2009 I was finally diagnosed.
+I cannot truly answer that question as for 46 years of my life I never knew that's what I had.
+It was only in March 2009 that I was finally diagnosed.

 How did I feel as the child then, the adult now?
 Those times were enormously difficult for me.
 Some days I felt isolated, angry, cheated, misunderstood and frustrated.
 Other days I felt insular and alone.
 It wasn’t something my family talked about.
 “There was never anything wrong with me.”
 It was never brought up unless I talked about it then it was quickly dismissed like hot cakes as if the condition didn’t exist.
 But it did!